core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * domain from figure 2
 * more explanatory text
 * endpoints of a groups hosted by different RD
+* resolve RFC6690-vs-8288 resolution ambiguities:
+    - require registered links not to be relative when using anchor
+    - return absolute URIs in resource lookup

 changes from -11 to -12